kaifishr/NeuralAnnealing/README.md

 $$\omega_{n+1} = \omega_n + \gamma \cdot u \cdot b$$

+### Perturbation Probability

+The previous two sections showed possible methods of taking discrete and continuous steps in parameter space.
+This section briefly discusses the perturbation probability $p
+$, that determines the amount of parameters changed at each iteration.

+This implementation couples the perturbation probability directly to the current temperature $T$ of the system leading to the following relation

+$$p = p_0 \cdot \frac{T}{T_0}$$

+with $p_0$ and $T_0$ representing the initial perturbation probability and initial temperature, respectively.

 ## Experiments

 The following experiments tested simulated annealing for fully connected neural networks with discrete trainable parameters and used an inhomogeneous annealing schedule.
-The networks consisted of 2 hidden layers with 32 neurons each.
+The networks consisted of 3 hidden layers with 2048 neurons each.
 Networks were initialized randomly and identically when compared to different sets of optimization  parameterse.
-A good temperature found empirically was found to be $0.07$.
+A good temperature found empirically was found to be $0.06$.
 The temperature schedule followed an exponential decay with $\gamma = 0.02$.
 The optimization stopped at a temperature of $1e-6$.

 <p align="center">
 <img src="docs/loss_accuracy.png" alt="isolated" width="420"/>